submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ### New features

+* `subctl join` and other commands now support HTTP proxy arguments corresponding to the HTTP proxy environment variables that are propagated to the various pods.

 ### Other changes

 * Fixed an issue in Service Discovery where un-exporting a Service on one cluster and then quickly exporting it on another cluster could